 - Standards of conduct

 - A description of sanctions for violating federal, state, and local law and campus policy

 - This policy will be reviewed every two years (a biennial review on even-numbered years) by a committee of students, faculty, and staff, chaired by a representative of the Dean of Students office.

-The abuse of, and dependency upon, alcoholic beverages are issues of concern to the TU community as well as society at large.
-To this end, education becomes the responsibility of the entire campus community and includes an individual’s peers and any organization sponsoring an event where alcoholic beverages are served.
-In addition, any sponsoring organization that intends to conduct events where alcoholic beverages will be consumed will be required to register the event (following University procedures) in advance and:
+The abuse of, and dependency on, alcoholic beverages are issues of concern to the TU community as well as society at large.
+To this end, education becomes the responsibility of the entire campus community and includes an individual’s peers, and any organization sponsoring an event where alcoholic beverages are served.
+In addition, any sponsoring organization that intends to conduct events where alcoholic beverages will be consumed will be required to register the event in advance and:

 - All executive officers of any/each organization must attend the following prior to registering an event: